 Practice mindfulness – there’s peace of mind in every moment

-Our busy lives often have us juggling between thinking about the past and worrying about the future, leaving our mind ‘full’ with little or no space for us to explore and embrace what’s happening in the present.
+Our busy lives often have us juggling between thinking about the past and worrying about the future, leaving our minds ‘full’ with little or no space for us to explore and embrace what’s happening in the present.

 Here’s a short example:

 Take a moment to notice yourself seated somewhere.
-Notice how the chair feels, the support it lends to your body and how you feel in the present moment.
+Notice how the chair feels, the support it lends to your body, and how you feel in the present moment.

 My friend, this right here, is your first lesson in mindfulness that you can do anywhere!

 A mindfulness app can help you with more practice and daily reminders.
 Aim to try out the MindPlus app here for a week and build the mindfulness habit.

 Prioritize: Add peace of mind to your to-do list

 An ever-increasing to-do list can be very daunting.
 What might help is to be aware of the difference between what is urgent and what is important.